EDCD/EDDN/docs/Running-this-software.md

 The default configuration should be all you need, listening on `127.0.0.1:19999`.

+### LetsEncrypt: certbot
+It will be necessary to renew the TLS certificate using certbot (or some alternative ACME client).

+    apt install certbot

 ### Reverse Proxy with nginx
 If you don't yet have nginx installed then start with:

     apt install nginx-light

+#### LetsEncrypt TLS Certificates

+You will need a LetsEncrupt/ACME client in order to keep the TLS certificate renewed.

+    cd /etc/letsencrypt
+    mkdir -p archive/eddn.edcd.io
+    mkdir -p live/eddn.edcd.io
+    cd archive/eddn.edcd.io
+    cp <source for all *.pem files> . chmod 644 *.pem
+    chmod 600 privkey*.pem
+    cd ../../live/eddn.edcd.io
+    # NB: You need to check what the *newest* file is.
+The `1` will be a
+    # greater number if the certificate has ever been renewed.
+    ln -s ../../archive/eddn.edcd.io/fullchain1.pem fullchain.pem
+    ln -s ../../archive/eddn.edcd.io/privkey1.pem privkey.pem

+#### nginx configuration
 There is an example configuration in `contrib/nginx-eddn.conf` which makes some assumptions: